-LAS Links Español is a research-based, diagnostic assessment that measures the speaking, listening, reading, writing, and comprehension skills of K–12 Spanish-speaking students.
+LAS Links Español A is a research-based, diagnostic assessment that measures the speaking, listening, reading, writing, and comprehension skills of K–12 Spanish-speaking students.
 It helps you identify language difficulties a student may have in Spanish and track and monitor progress in attaining Spanish language proficiency.

 Subject Area and Grades

 Spanish Language Proficiency